saihgupr/HomeAssistantTimeMachine-Dev/README.md

 Home Assistant Time Machine is a web-based tool that acts as a "Time Machine" for your Home Assistant configuration.
 It allows you to browse yaml backups and restore individual automations and scripts to your live configuration.

+## What's New!

+We've been busy adding exciting new features to enhance your Home Assistant Time Machine experience:

+*   **Backup Now Button:** Trigger an immediate backup of your Home Assistant configuration directly from the UI with a single click.
+This utilizes a new API endpoint for programmatic backups.
+*   **Date-Based Folder Names:** Backup folders are now intelligently named based on the date, making it easier to navigate and find specific backups.
+*   **Docker Container Installation:** Simplified installation process with a dedicated Docker container option, providing more flexibility for users without the Home Assistant Add-on store.
+*   **Optimized Image Size:** The Docker image has been significantly reduced in size through highly optimized image builds, making it faster to download and run.
+*   **Flexible Backup Locations:** You can now store your backups in either the `/share` or `/backup` directories, offering more options for integration with your Home Assistant setup.
+*   **Lovelace Backup Support:** Comprehensive backup and restore functionality for your Lovelace UI configurations, ensuring your dashboards are always safe.

 ## Screenshots

 ![Screenshot 1](https://i.imgur.com/h8JovLe.png)